What is the CAVC, or Veterans Court?

 “Pro se appellants are usually at a disadvantage” because, Campbell explains, they “do not have an advocate who is skilled in litigation who is looking out for their interests.
 They may not understand the administrative process, the legal issues, or the best way to present their case.”

-To speak to a member of our legal team, call Chisholm Chisholm & Kilpatrick LTD today at 401-331-6300 and request a free consultation.
+To speak to a member of our legal team, call Chisholm Chisholm & Kilpatrick LTD today for a complimentary initial consultation.